trjh/datascience-getclean/README.md

 row numbers, and labels.
 We then modify the labels to remove parenthesis and dashes (though the final result will have parenthesis).

+We also change the labels from the features.txt file that contain "BodyBody" to only containing one instance of the word "Body" (e.g. fBodyAccMag\_mean instead of fBodyBodyAccMag\_mean).  fBodyAccMag is mentioned in features\_info.txt, but fBodyBodyAccMag is not, so I feel I'm safe in presuming that I'm correcting typos.

 Finally, we use the **featurescols** vector from the last section to extract the desired, tidied activity labels and use *names* to apply them to our extract table, **dataextract**